WilliamCCHuang/kaggle-Bengali/README.md

 ## Test

-Run the following command to test:
+Run the following command to test our training framework:

 ```
 $ python test.py